ScroogeD2/owmidiconverter/README.md

 - Open the [MIDI converter webpage.](https://scrooged2.github.io/owmidiconverter/converter)
 - Upload a MIDI (.mid) file to the webpage, choose your settings (hover over the texts and read the tooltips for more information), and click Convert MIDI.
   - Make sure to select a language that matches the text language of your Overwatch.
 If you don't, the generated script can't be pasted into the game.
   - If you get a warning about a type 0 file, keep in mind that percussion may still exist in the converted data, causing the bots to play wrong notes.
+See #1 for more information.

 If all goes well, you will get some info about the conversion, and a long string containing the custom game settings of the mode.
 Copy the string by pressing Copy to Clipboard, then open the Overwatch custom game settings screen.![gameSettingsImage](https://i.imgur.com/OqkaGqe.png)